One of the toughest challenges that parents can face is getting the kids off their digital devices and to play outside.

 Buy them the equipment they need to learn a sport

 Encouraging kids to learn a new sport is another way you can convince them to head outdoors.
 Sports will get them moving of course, but it can also lead to joining a sports team which gives them the opportunity to socialise and meet other children with similar interests.
 One of my twins is convinced he is destined to be some sort of champion on his scooter, so we’ve looked into buying him a stunt scooter and he can’t wait.

-Let’s say for example your child shows an interest in baseball.
+Or let’s say for example your child shows an interest in baseball.
 Be sure to shop for quality baseball gloves for kids that will help them to learn the basics of the game and build their self-confidence.
 Having the right kind of equipment that fits properly makes a huge difference for kids learning a new sport.

 Make the back garden entertaining and fun to play outside in

 It’s also important to take a little time and think about how you can make your back garden entertaining, fun, and kid-friendly.
 What would entice them to head outside?
 You may want to pick up some backyard games like lawn darts, lawn bowling, badminton, or other games; maybe you want to install a water feature like an above-ground pool; or perhaps something like a swing set or sandbox.
 These can all be great ways for them to engage with friends that they invite over as well.
 Things like chalk, and bug races are also healthy and green games for kids to enjoy.

 My boys love their swings and climbing pyramid we bought them last year.
 It’s got a den for them to hide away underneath, a climbing wall, ladder and rope net which they love.
 They’re also on about a rope swing in a tree, so we might be having to look at rope for sale soon!
 And I’m even thinking of getting a hammock for a bit of fun too!

 Don’t forget a place to relax